ned14/llfio/Readme.md

 all the hefty code for POSIX.

+- [ ] Add mapped_file_handle
+  - Use one-two-three level page system, so 4Kb/2Mb/?.
+Files under 2Mb need just one indirection.
+  - Page tables need to also live in a potentially mapped file
+  - Need some way of explicitly converting a file_handle into a mapped_file_handle and vice versa.
+  - Could speculatively map 4Kb chunks lazily and keep an internal map of 4Kb offsets to map.
+This allows more optimal handing of growing files.
+  - WOULD BE NICE: Copy on Write support which collates a list of dirtied 4Kb pages and could write those out as a delta.
+    - LATER: Use guard pages to toggle dirty flag per initial COW
+- [ ] Rewrite correctness test in benchmark_locking to use mapped_file handle.

 - [ ] Outcome's error logging needs to record current thread id ideally.
 - [ ] Move caching into native_handle_type.